 (f) Working for more than one hour in the shade in places where the temperature is raised by artificial means to between 115 and 130 degrees Fahrenheit, 4d. per hour extra; in places where the temperature exceeds 130 degrees Fahrenheit, 6d. per hour extra.
-Where work continues for more than two hours in temperatures exceeding 130 degrees Fahrenheit, employees shall also be entitled to twenty minutes rest after two hours' work without deduction of pay.
-The temperature shall be decided by the foreman entitled to twenty minutes rest after two hours' work without deduction of pay.

-of the work after consultation with the employees who claim the extra rate.
+Where work continues for more than two hours in temperature exceeding 130 degrees Fahrenheit, employees shall also be entitled to twenty minutes' rest after every two hours' work without deduction of pay The temperature shall be decided by the foreman of the work after consultation with the employees who claim the extra rate.